Last Updated :

-Zia Mody’s “10 Judgements that changed India” analyzes 10 of the most important judgements delivered by the Supreme Court of India which had a significant impact upon the day-to-day lives of the citizens of the country.
+Zia Mody’s “10 Judgements that changed India” analyzes 10 of the most important judgments delivered by the Supreme Court of India which had a significant impact upon the day-to-day lives of the citizens of the country.

 4. Before Memory Fades- by Fali Nariman

-“Before Memory Fades” is a candid autobiography of Fali Nariman, a renowned senior advocate and jurist.
+“Before Memory Fades” is a candid autobiography of Fali Nariman, a renowned senior advocate, and jurist.
 The book is a first-hand account of his personal as well as professional journey and provides an insight into the making of an eminent legal professional.

 5. The Rebel: A Biography of Ram Jethmalani- by Susan Adelman

 “Ram Jethmalani” is well known for defending some of the most notorious figures and being involved in several controversies.
 The book is an insider’s description of the former Attorney General’s life.

 6. The Case that Shook India: The Verdict That Led to the Emergency- by Prashant Bhushan